justinethier/cyclone/docs/C-Calling-Conventions.md

       object *elements;
     } closureN_type;

 This works fine to store closures.
 The problem is that because these function pointers do not precisely match the function definitions we run into undefined behavior when attempting to call them.
 On native platforms this is fine.
-But WASM platforms will throw an exception when calling variadic functions.
+But web assembly platforms will throw an exception when calling variadic functions.

 For example when calling a pointer to the following function we get a "function mismatch" error: